kennethdean2010/tutorials/HOW-TO-software-packaging/README.md

 ```

-> NOTE: See [Automated Software Deployments](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-automated-software-deployment) for more information on deployments and upgrades.

 ### build-package.sh

 The purpose of good automation is to do something repeatedly in a controlled, predictable fashion.
 Therefore the purpose of this script is to do three things: _Create the folders.
 Populate the payload.
 Build the package._